 Ion transporters are membrane proteins that facilitate the passage of ions against their concentration gradients.
 They are significant drug targets that have broad implications in drug discovery and development.
-The ion flux of transporters in much lower than what would be observed in the case of ion channels and in some cases is non-existent.
+The ion flux of transporters is much lower than what would be observed in the case of ion channels and in some cases is non-existent.
 This makes study by conventional means quite difficult.
-Over the past few years, we have worked diligently to refine our assays to be able to screen compound libraries and perform structure function assessments of ion transporters.
+Over the past few years, we have worked diligently to refine our assays to be able to screen compound libraries and perform structure-function assessments of ion transporters.

 High throughput screening of NKCC1 Modulators (Roche) – NKCC1 transporters produce an electroneutral flux across cell membranes, making study by patch clamp impractical.
 A recent study published in conjunction with Roche details the ICR as a highly effective tool for high throughput screening of NKCC1 channels.
 As a result of this study, several hits were obtained from a focused library of 1450 compounds.

 Researchers from Roche performed high-throughput screening campaigns for modulators of a cation-chloride co-transporter using the ICR 12000.

 Download their poster from the 2016 Ion Channel Summit to see how Roche developed a high throughput rubidium (Rb+) uptake assay for measuring NKCC1 function and subsequently screened 1.2 million compounds using Aurora’s ICR 12000.